 Your mattress or in most cases - mattresses, are probably the most important items in your home today.
 We sleep on them day after day, year after year and expect them to give us the support and comfort each and every time.
-If you add up the dollars spent on each mattress set in all the rooms throughout your house, you might be surprised at the figure.
-By following the 10 useful tips in this guide you will easily protect your investment in sleep with the proper mattress care.
+If you add up the dollars spent on each mattress set in all the rooms throughout your house, you might be surprised at the dollar figure you have invested in sleep.
+Mattress care with these 10 useful tips in this guide you will easily protect your investment for years to come.

 Proof Of Purchase

-Mattress Protector One of the keys to successful and many years of mattress care is the use of a Mattress Protector.
+One of the keys to successful and many years of mattress care is the use of a Mattress Protector.
 This very important item is a linen product that fits over the mattress like a fitted sheet.
-It is different from a mattress pad in that it serves to protect the mattress from stains and spills, dirt and dust mites.
+It is different from a mattress pad in that it serves to protect the mattress from stains and spills, dirt and dust mites, or other allergens.
 Most are made of cotton fabric with a special breathable membrane on the bottom side making it waterproof.
 Another type is designed for people with sensitive skin and are made of a eucalyptus fiber which breathe better.
 One of the great features is the 10 year warranty that they have with this product.

 The Mattress Police!

-As hard as it is (and I went through this myself for years) you want to monitor whether or not your children are using the beds as trampolines.
+As hard as it is (and many go through this) you want to monitor whether or not your children are using the beds as trampolines.
 Nothing can destroy or ruin a mattress and box spring faster than having someone jump on it over a period of time.
 Let's face it, you spent the money on a mattress and box spring for your child or children and if it's ruined you may have to purchase another one.
 There goes your budget!

-On a lighter note you may just want to explain to the children that the bedding police come around once a week to check if anybody's jumping on the bed.
+On a lighter note, you may just want to explain to the younger children that the bedding police come around once a week to check if anybody's jumping on the bed.
 It worked when we told them about Santa or the tooth fairy - Right!